mesosphere/dcos-docs-site/pages/1.12/metrics/quickstart/index.md

 navigationTitle:  Quick Start
 title: Metrics Quick Start
 menuWeight: 0
-excerpt: Getting Started with DC/OS metrics
+excerpt: Getting Started with metrics in DC/OS
 beta: false
 ---

-Use this guide to get started with the DC/OS metrics component.
-The metrics component is natively integrated with DC/OS and no additional setup is required.
+Use this guide to get started with metrics in DC/OS.
+A metrics pipeline is natively integrated with DC/OS and no additional setup is required.

 **Prerequisites:**